-- 5. To execute a query or update on your database, you can use either the CGE UI or the CGE CLI. - a.
+- 5. To execute a query or update on the database, use either the CGE UI or the CGE CLI. - a.
 To execute queries/updates via the CGE UI, follow the instructions listed below: - 1.
-Launch the CGE UI by pointing your browser at: http://machine:3756/dataset/.
-This brings up the CGE UI. - Select the Query Interface or Update Interface to execute queries and updates correspondingly.
-For more information about using these interfaces, see Execute SPARQL Queries and Execute SPARQL Updates.
-Optionally, server configuration parameters can also be specified to control your query/ update.
-See Cray Graph Engine (CGE) Advanced Options for more information.
+Connect to the CGE UI by pointing the browser at: http://machine:3756/dataset/.
+This brings up the CGE UI. - 2.
+Select the Query Interface or Update Interface to execute queries and updates respectively.
+Optionally, server configuration parameters can also be specified to control the query/update. - b.

-b.
 To execute queries/updates via the CGE CLI, use the query, update and sparql commands to execute SPARQL queries, updates and/or combination of queries and updates correspondingly.
 For usage information, see the associated man pages.